Saipan to San Diego: Global Patient Services in action

-Back in the early 1990s, America’s favorite fictional doctor was a plucky teenager named “Doogie Howser, MD.”
+In the early 1990s, America’s favorite fictional doctor was a plucky teenager named “Doogie Howser, MD.”
 But had the medical prodigy become a physician today, there’s a good chance he’d have different initials after his name — DO.

 But what is a DO?
 And how is it different from an MD?
+In practice, there is little variation between the two types of doctors, and patients should feel comfortable choosing either.

+One difference lies in a DO’s philosophy of care, says Dr. Jessica Adeleke, a DO and board-certified family medicine physician with Sharp Rees-Stealy Medical Group.
 As part of their medical education, DOs receive focused training in the musculoskeletal system — the body’s interconnected system of nerves, muscles and bones — with extra attention on illness prevention, and how a patient’s lifestyle and environment can affect their health.

-“I address the body as an integrated whole — looking at how it functions together and its innate ability to heal itself,” Adeleke says.
+“I address the body as an integrated whole — looking at how it functions together and its innate ability to heal itself,” Dr. Adeleke says.

 Today, DOs can practice in any medical field, including primary care and specialties.
 There are more than 200 DOs affiliated with Sharp HealthCare.